BruceZhaoR/adv-r/Expressions.md

 ### Whitespace

 R, in general, is not sensitive to white space.
-Most white space is not significant and is not recorded in the AST: `x+y` yields exactly the same AST as `x +        y`.
-This means that you're generally free to add whitespace to enhance the readability of your code.
+Most white space is not significant and is not recorded in the AST (this is one reason that it's _abstract_).
+For example, `x+y` yields exactly the same AST as `x +        y`, and means that you're generally free to add whitespace to enhance the readability of your code.
 There's one major exception:

 ```r